 Front Panel uses its own internal image decoders when the associated modules have been selected (see internal image decoders).
-Front Panel can add some additional decoders like the C-side for the embedded platform (see external image decoders).
-However, the exhaustive list of additional decoders is limited (Front Panel is using the Java AWT ImageIO API).
-To add an additional decoder, specify the property hardwareImageDecoders.list in Front Panel configuration properties file (see Installation) with one or several property values:
+Some additional decoders can be added like the C-side for the embedded platform (see external image decoders).
+Front Panel uses the Java AWT ImageIO API to load the encoded images.